awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iotevents-detectormodel-iotsitewise.md

 Sends information about the detector model instance and the event that triggered the action to a specified asset property in AWS IoT SiteWise\.

-**Important**
+You must use expressions for all parameters in `IotSiteWiseAction`\.
+The expressions accept literals, operators, functions, references, and substitutions templates\.

+**Examples**
++ For literal values, the expressions must contain single quotes\.
+For example, the value for the `propertyAlias` parameter can be `'/company/windfarm/3/turbine/7/temperature'`\.
++ For references, you must specify either variables or input values\.
+For example, the value for the `assetId` parameter can be `$input.TurbineInput.assetId1`\.
++ For a substitution template, you must use `${}`, and the template must be in single quotes\.
+A substitution template can also contain a combination of literals, operators, functions, references, and substitution templates\.

+  In the following example, the value for the `propertyAlias` parameter uses a substitution template\.

+   `'company/windfarm/${$input.TemperatureInput.sensorData.windfarmID}/turbine/ ${$input.TemperatureInput.sensorData.turbineID}/temperature'`

 You must specify either `propertyAlias` or both `assetId` and `propertyId` to identify the target asset property in AWS IoT SiteWise\.

-For parameters that are string data type, you can specify the following options:
-+ Use a string\.
-For example, the `propertyAlias` value can be `'/company/windfarm/3/turbine/7/temperature'`\.
-+ Use an expression\.
-For example, the `propertyAlias` value can be `'company/windfarm/${$input.TemperatureInput.sensorData.windfarmID}/turbine/${$input.TemperatureInput.sensorData.turbineID}/temperature'`\.

-  For more information, see [Expressions](https://docs.aws.amazon.com/iotevents/latest/developerguide/iotevents-expressions.html) in the *AWS IoT Events Developer Guide*\.
+For more information, see [Syntax](https://docs.aws.amazon.com/iotevents/latest/developerguide/expression-syntax.html) in the *AWS IoT Events Developer Guide*\.

 ## Syntax<a name="aws-properties-iotevents-detectormodel-iotsitewise-syntax"></a>